 From the beach, I pursued a trail paved in a beautifully maintained lakeside garden.
 As I took one step after another, I listened to my favorite songs from talented birds.

-The view of Akarwa k’Abakobwa (girls’ isle) was clear.
+The view of Akarwa k’Abakobwa (girls’ islet) was clear.
 Farther ahead, I saw Nyabitekeri Peninsula and Idjwi Island.
 The latter is in DR Congo.
 While touring different parts of Nyamasheke District, I learned a great deal of history and mapped out the warfare triangle connecting Kagano area, Nyabitekeri Peninsula and Idjwi Island centuries ago.

 I kept walking.
 When I reached the end of the trail, I switched lanes and pursued a wider and longer unpaved path that ultimately led my steps to what looked like nature’s mouth.
 At this point, the trail disappears into a small forest.
 It looks like a tunnel.

-After walking into nature’s mouth, I was completely swallowed.
+Having walked into nature’s mouth, I was completely swallowed.
 I kept walking.
 Down the throat, through the intestine and all the way to the womb, this walk was out of the ordinary.

 The designer of this structure is building a wooden family cottage inside the womb of nature.
 Here, I received a heart-warming reception from choirs of birds and teams of acrobatic baboons.
 Once completed, this nest will offer the ultimate wilderness experience.